 Talk with your surgeon about what you can expect after your surgery.
 You may have some pain after your procedure, but pain medicines may help relieve the pain.
 You should be able to resume a normal diet fairly quickly.
 You may get some imaging, like an X-ray, to make sure your surgery was successful.
 Depending on the extent of your injury and your other medical conditions, you might be able to go home the same day.

 Your surgeon will give you detailed instructions about how you can move the area that received the bone graft.
 This usually involves keeping the area immobile for a while.
-This might require a splint or a brace.
-You’ll also probably need to avoid putting weight on the area.
+This might need a splint or a brace.
+You’ll also probably need to stay away from putting weight on the area.
 You may need physical therapy to restore strength and flexibility to your muscles.

 You might need to take medicines to prevent blood clots (a “blood thinner”) for a little while after your surgery.
-Your healthcare provider might not want you to take certain over-the-counter medicines for pain, because some of these can interfere with bone healing.
+Your healthcare provider might not want you to take certain over-the-counter medicines for pain.
+Some of these can interfere with bone healing.
 Your healthcare provider may advise you to eat a diet high in calcium and vitamin D as your bone heals.
-If you smoke, your surgeon may also advise you to stop smoking, because this may interfere with bone healing.
+If you smoke, your surgeon may also advise you to stop smoking.
+Smoking may interfere with bone healing.

 Make sure to keep all of your follow-up appointments.
 You may need to have your stitches or staples removed a week or so after your surgery.
 Your surgeon may want to do a series of X-rays to see how well your bone heals.
 Follow all your healthcare provider’s instructions carefully to have the best chance at full recovery.

 Before you agree to the test or procedure make sure you know:

 - The name of the test or procedure

 - The reason you are having the test or procedure